 Use data analysis apps like Iconosquare to research popular, trending hashtags.
 For example, you can look up whether #womensfashion or #womensstyle has more searches.
 Then scan through people who use those tags to see if your image fits that community.

 High popularity numbers aren’t necessarily the best.
-Tagging something generic like #fashion (which has been used 146 million times) means your image is still going to be lost in a sea of content.
+Tagging something generic like #fashion means your image is still going to be lost in a sea of content.
 Getting more specific with something like #bohostyle or #vintagedresses will narrow down your community and keep you on top longer.

 Creating a unique hashtag lumps all your content into an easily searchable collection.
 Plus, users can then place your unique tag on their own photos.

-KitKat uses the tag #haveabreak to incorporate their fan’s photos under a tag that praises their catch phrase.
-The nearly 12,000 posts are right on target!
+KitKat uses the tag #haveabreak to incorporate their fan’s photos under a tag that praises their catchphrase.

 A really clever way to include tags without the clutter is to post the tags in a comment after you’ve published the photo.
 This way the tags don’t overpower the message of your caption.
 (We’ll get to the perfect Insta-caption soon!)